 - Paying for travel and lodging

-- Buying all the season essentials (e.g., Christmas decorations, presents, food and drinks)
+- Buying seasonal essentials (Christmas decorations, presents, food and drinks, etc.)

 - More alcohol

-- Alcohol is usually part of most holiday parties, so you may find yourself in the presence of people drinking more than usual.
-Alcohol is a depressant and can make your anxiety or mental health worse because alcohol exacerbates anxiety.
+- Alcohol is present at many holiday parties, so you may find yourself in the presence of people drinking more than usual.
+Alcohol is a depressant that can worsen anxiety and negatively affect mental health.

 - Social media

-- Social media sites can already perpetuate the idea of perfection, people’s lives usually appear better in photos than they actually are.
-By looking at or participating in social media during the holidays, you may increase the pressure on yourself to have a seemingly perfect Christmas.
+- Social media sites can make other people’s lives appear better than they actually are.
+By looking at social media during the holidays, you may increase the pressure on yourself to have a seemingly perfect Christmas.

 - The weather

 - Having to stay inside due to extreme cold can cause seasonal affective disorder.
-Seasonal affective disorder is defined as a type of depression that’s related to changes in the seasons.
+Seasonal affective disorder is a type of depression that’s related to changes in the seasons.

-Identifying your triggers is just one step to maintaining your mental health during the holidays, you have to make sure you’re actively working on your mental health stability.
-Some ways to combat feeling blah-humbug may include:
+Identifying your triggers is just one part of maintaining your mental health during the holidays.
+You also have to make sure you’re actively working on the stability of your mental health.
+To help do this, you can:

 - Share your feelings: You can talk with friends, family or a therapist.
-When you talk about how you’re feeling, it can make you feel better and improve your mood.
-By sharing your feelings, you may also find someone who can relate to you and when you feel understood, feelings of loneliness can decrease.
+Sharing your feelings can help you feel better as well as improve your mood.
+By sharing your feelings, you may also find someone who can relate to you — when you feel understood, feelings of loneliness can decrease.

-- Hibernate from social media: Seeing cheerful posts and photos flooding your newsfeed can remind you that you aren’t feeling the same way that your Facebook friends appear to be feeling.
-You can step away from social media and delete the apps on your phone for 24 hours or 24 days.
-You can use this extra time you used to spend scrolling doing something else you enjoy like reading, writing, painting or going for a walk outside.
+- Hibernate from social media: Seeing cheerful posts and photos on social media can remind you that you aren’t feeling the same way.
+Try stepping away from social media by deleting the apps on your phone for 24 hours (or even 24 days).
+Instead of scrolling through your feed, you can do something else you enjoy like reading, writing, painting or going for a walk outside.

-- Practice self-care: You may be guilty of not taking time for self-care, especially during the hectic holiday season.
-If you need to, you could even schedule check-ins with yourself to ask yourself how you’re feeling and what you can do to improve your mental health.
+- Practice self-care: It can seem easy to sacrifice time for self-care, especially during the hectic holiday season, but taking that time can make all the difference.
+To start, schedule a routine where you ask yourself how you’re feeling and what you can do to improve your mental health that day.

-- Plan ahead: Try to stick to your normal routine as much as possible during Christmas.
-By maintaining a mostly regular routine, you can help prevent the holidays from feeling overwhelming.
-Make lists for everything you have to do including what you need to do around the house, gifts you have to buy and any extra food you have to purchase.
-This will prevent you from forgetting anything and make it easier to budget, thus decreasing the possibility of feeling any extra stress.
-If you’re trying to avoid crowds at the mall you can do your shopping online, just make sure you give yourself time for shipping and handling.
+- Plan ahead: Try to stick to your normal routine as much as possible during the holidays.
+By maintaining a mostly regular routine, you can help prevent the season from feeling overwhelming.
+Make lists for everything you have to do, including what you need to do around the house, any gifts you want to buy or extra food to purchase.
+This will prevent you from forgetting anything and make it easier to budget, which helps prevent extra stress.
+If you want to avoid crowds, try shopping online.

-- Get Involved: The holiday season is a great time to volunteer and give back to your community.
-Helping someone else can make you feel better.
-If you aren’t able to be with your family during Christmas, volunteering can also allow you to have human interaction and feel less lonely.
+- Get involved: The holiday season is a great time to volunteer and give back to your community.
+Helping others also has the added bonus of making you feel better.
+If you aren’t able to be with your family during the holidays, volunteering can also allow you to get some human interaction and feel less lonely.

-- Eat Well: One of the best parts of the holidays is the food, so it can be tempting to stuff your face with anything and everything that grandma bakes — but it’s important to remember that what you put into your body can affect your mental health as well as your physical health.
-Maintaining a healthy diet can improve your mood and help to prevent symptoms of feeling sluggish or irritable.
+- Eat well: One of the best parts of the holidays is the food, so it can be tempting to go back for second and third helpings.
+However, it’s important to remember that what you put into your body can affect your mental health.
+Maintaining a healthy diet can improve your mood and help to prevent sluggish or irritable feelings.

-- Exercise: It may seem like the last thing you want to do during the holidays, but physical activity releases chemicals, like endorphins, that may improve your mood.
-It can be as simple as walking in the park or around your neighborhood or joining in Christmas games and activities.
-Being active can help you reduce feelings of anxiety, depression and improve self-esteem.
+- Exercise: It may seem like the last thing you want to do during the holidays, but physical activity releases chemicals that can improve your mood.
+Exercise can be as simple as walking around your neighborhood or participating in Christmas games and activities.
+Being active can help you improve self-esteem and reduce feelings of anxiety and depression.

-- Sleep: You may have more time off from work during the holidays but that doesn’t mean you should disrupt your sleep schedule.
-Regular sleep has been linked to overall wellbeing.
+- Sleep: You may have more time off work during the holidays, but that doesn’t mean you should disrupt your sleep schedule.
+Regular sleep has been linked to better health and overall well-being.
 Improvements in your quality of sleep can help you combat feelings of stress and anxiety during the holiday season.

-The holidays can be a magical and bright time of the year, but not for everyone.
-The pressures and stresses of the season may be too much for someone who has a mental health disorder.
-But by identifying your triggers and using coping mechanisms that you may use throughout the rest of the year, you’ll be able to join in on some holiday cheer.
+The holidays can be a joyful time of the year, but not everyone enjoys the season.
+The pressures of the holidays can easily become overwhelming for people who struggle with addiction or a mental health disorder.
+By identifying your triggers and learning coping mechanisms to handle those feelings in healthy ways, you may find yourself better able to join in on holiday celebrations.